palewire/cpi/docs/index.md

 The lists of CPI series and each's index values can be converted to a DataFrame using the `to_dataframe` method.

-Here's how to get the series list:
+Here's how to get the list of series you've loaded thus far:

 ```python
 series_df = cpi.series.to_dataframe()